ChrisCarini/dotfiles/README.md

 ```

 #### Nuances
-The below files will be prefered over the ones contained within this repository.
+The below files will be preferred over the ones contained within this repository.
 1. `$DOTFILES_DIR/work/git/.gitconfig`
 1. `$DOTFILES_DIR/work/git/.gitignore_global`